 The definition is sugar on the outside of fruit.
 However, bacon can be used as well.
-Ummm….
+Ummm....
 Sweet and savory, for sure!
-Once my bacon stash in back in the fridge, I will give this a go!
+Nonetheless, once bacon is replenished, I will have to give this a go!

 All the ingredients for Tanghulu can be found in the pantry.
 Well, except for the fresh fruit!

 - Water: 1 cup for the sugar/water mixture and ice water to harden candy shell